 Now, over the decades since my happy salad days, RIT has grown considerably.
 It has expanded its boundaries, gobbling up a lot of familiar landmarks, taverns and other hot spots, and morphed into the highly regarded Ryerson University of today.

 In 1960 I was enrolled in the Electronic Technology program at RIT and FM radio station CJRT was right on our campus.
 (RT = Ryerson Technology).

 Gone, with Ryerson’s expansion, are places once occupied by “Sam The Record Man”, “A and A Records” and other spots along that large city block down to Gould Street.

 The “Zanz” is one of Toronto’s oldest nightclubs, having survived Ryerson expansions, and celebrating its 50th anniversary in 2010.

-The Zanzibar originally operated by the Cooper brothers as a live music venue, featuring jazz, pop music, and blues.
-By contract, today there are not too many places where you can enjoy live musical entertainment while having a drink or a meal while enjoying some good live music.
+The Zanzibar originally operated by the Dave and Irv Cooper brothers as a live music venue, featuring jazz, pop music, and blues.
+(By contrast, today there are not too many places where you can enjoy live musical entertainment while having a drink or a meal.)

 At the Zanzibar, entertainment manager Dave Cooper had me signed Toronto Musicians Union contracts (Local 149 of the A.F. of M.) as I was the front man for a group called “The Ramblers”.
-I think a lot of pop groups back then named themselves after cars.
+Back in those days, I think a lot of pop groups named themselves after cars.

-We played there 6 nights a week with a Saturday afternoon matinee for 6 months from about March to September of 1960, doing tunes such as “Honky Tonk”, “Raunchy” and “Harlem Nocturn”.
+At the Zanzibar we played 6 nights a week and a Saturday afternoon matinee.
+This went on for 6 months from about March to September of 1960, doing tunes such as “Honky Tonk”, “Raunchy” and “Harlem Nocturn”.
 I can remember singing a song called “Linda Lu”.

 We rotated every half hour with another band, “The Swing Kings” so the venue could offer continuous entertainment.
 Other groups in rotation were “Terry Roberts & The Deans” and “Sonny Bright & The Sequins”.